Fleet submarine: Japanese

 Japanese I-boats were a conceptually similar long-range differentiation from smaller "medium" or "sea-going" Ro-boats, although some I-boats had features like aircraft hangars and large-caliber deck guns more often associated with submarine cruisers.

 British

-In order to get the speeds - over 20 knots while surfaced - required to match their capital ships and to be able to screen ahead of the fleet or flank the enemy, the British initially used steam propulsion.
+In order to reach the speeds – over 20 knots while surfaced – required to match their capital ships and to be able to screen ahead of the fleet or flank the enemy, the British initially used steam propulsion.
 The K-class entering service in 1916 were large for their time.
-Although able to reach 24 knots the complexity of shutting down boilers and stowing funnels made them slow to dive.
+Although able to achieve 24 knots, the complexity of shutting down boilers and stowing funnels made them slow to dive.

 As the speed of capital ships increased, the United Kingdom abandoned the fleet submarine concept following completion of three 21-knot River-class submarine submarines of the early 1930s using supercharged diesels, because the size required for range and surface speed decreased maneuverability.